KatTheGit/sylvan-row/README.md

 The game's development highly relies on player feedback, and the game is currently having scheduled playtests on [discord](https://discord.gg/4SbwGZeYcx).

-There is a playable release, but you'll need to host your own server if you want to try the game.
+There is a playable release, but you'll need to host your own server if you want to try the game (by downloading server.exe).
 When you run the game, a file called `moba_ip.txt` will be created in the same directory.
 You can put your own server's IP address in there.

 ## Compile and run it yourself